ETH-DISCO/advx-bench/docs/0-model-selection.md

 - https://arxiv.org/pdf/2305.18980v2
 - https://github.com/yifanxu74/mq-det
-- installation:
+- ❌ installation:
-    - instructions unclear
+    - not documented how to use pre-trained models

 grounding dino 1.5 @ 2024: